Radioh/action-content-overwrite/README.md

 # Content overwrite

 This Github action will overwrite a file with defined content.
-It is useful during CI process when you need to replace content in a config file or other files.
+It is useful during CI process when you need to replace all content in a config file or all content in other files.
 Content could be stored as a Github Secret.

 # Usage